nicodoggie/bastion-falls/site/content/locations/surrey-on-the-brams.md

 defenses, while its height offers unobstructed views of both river approaches and the Western Narrows below.

-### Keelswood
+### The Keelswood

-The Crow's Nest plateau is crowned by the ancient Keelswood, which extends to the very edges of the cliffs.
-This protected woodland, under strict Admiralty control, creates both a vital shipbuilding resource and a natural security perimeter for the Admiralty Quarter.
-The forest's position atop the plateau makes it visible for miles, serving as a distinctive landmark for approaching vessels while simultaneously screening military movements and prison operations from observation.
+The Crow's Nest plateau is crowned by the ancient Keelswood, which extends not only across the plateau surface but down its eastern slopes and along the less precipitous sections of the northern and southern faces.
+This protected woodland, under strict Admiralty control, covers approximately 70-75% of the Admiralty's Helm district (~17-18 square miles).
+The forest creates both a vital shipbuilding resource and a natural security perimeter, with its extent visible for miles as a distinctive landmark while simultaneously screening military movements and prison operations from observation.

 The Admiralty maintains careful management of Keelswood, with dedicated teams of foresters—many of them supervised prison laborers—maintaining specific stands of